akostrik/stage_telegram_python/README.md

 node server2/backend/server2.js
 ```
 ## User interface (vue.js)
-Go to http://localhost:5173/ et enjoy the application
+After having installed and configured all noted above, go to http://localhost:5173/ et enjoy the service

+_All the questions are welcome at stage.mongodb at gmail.com_